Lexical integrity hypothesis: Criticisms

 However, they also noticed meg being detached from its affixations in certain contexts:

 Haspelmath and Sims argue that the LIH is not violated in the data above if they think of megoldotta as a periphrastic construction, in which meg and oldotta are in separate syntactic nodes.
 Assuming that a "word" here is not a "morphologically generated form", but instead "terminal syntactic nodes"—a notion adopted by Ackerman & Lesourd (1997)—lexical integrity will not be violated.
-However, defining what a word is seems to then be a language-specific process, and the challenge then comes from trying to label LIH as universal.
+However, defining what a word is seems to then be a language-specific process, and the challenge then comes from trying to label the LIH as universal.

-According to Lieber (1992), phrasal compounds, especially because of their productivity, provide strong counter-evidence to the Lexical Integrity Hypothesis.
+According to Lieber (1992), phrasal compounds, especially because of their productivity, provide strong counter-evidence to the LIH.
 Phrasal compounds, she argues, must at least account for the phrasal categories generated by the syntax.
 As an example, the English possessive attaches to the end of a DP in the following example (that parallels those outlined in her book), when the most rigorous interpretation of the LIH would predict it to attach to the end of a lexical noun.

 Linguist Andrew Spencer of the University of Essex expands on this idea and suggests that there is evidence, particularly in derived words in Romance languages and Dutch that morphology echoes the syntax of a language.

 Bresnan & Mchombo (1995), however, account for phrasal compounds by arguing that phrasal compounds are lexical entries.
 This proposal runs counter to Hohenhaus (1998), who argues that there are some phrasal compounds that are non-lexicalizable, such as nonce words that are spontaneously coined once and in limited contexts, such as conversations.
 However, even Lieber has since softened her strong position against the Lexical Integrity Hypothesis.

 Wiese (1996) argues that phrasal compounds do not provide counter-evidence against the LIH, as the phrasal part in such a compound constitutes something like a quotation, used as an encapsulated element.
 The crucial evidence here is provided by "phrasal" parts which clearly stem from a different language or even a completely different sign system, such as: the @-sign, his rien-ne-va-plus-attitude.